open-company/open-company-web/README.md

 If the repl doesn't connect to the browser window, refresh the page.

-At this point you should be able to import all our ns:
+At this point you should be able to use the project's namespaces:

 ```console
 cljs.user=> (require '[open-company-web.lib.utils :as utils])